finteger/finteger.github.io/learning/user-input.md

 different text styles.
 It's not for handling user input, but is useful if you're allowing users edit and format text.

-{% render docs/code-and-image.md,
-image:"fwe/user-input/RichText.png",
-caption: "This figure shows a string of text formatted with different text styles."
-alt: 'A screenshot of the text "Hello bold world!" with the word "bold" in bold font.' code:"
 ```dart
 @override
 Widget build(BuildContext context) {